 |Pole Diameter||12 mm||14.5 / 11 mm||12.8mm x 3, 11 mm x 1|

 Our Analysis and Test Results

 Like almost every tent in this category, it's a bit of a stretch to expect the Rapid 6 Tent to accommodate six people comfortably.
 Of course, if you travel with small children, or have petite friends, you may be okay.
 We say that a comfortable capacity for this tent is closer to four.

-That said, at 100 square feet with a peak height of 6'8", the Rapid 6 has noticeably more room than its nearest relative in our review, the Coleman Instant.
+That said, at 100 square feet with a peak height of 6'8", the Rapid 6 has a decent amount of headroom.
 The roofline has a gentle slope too, so you don't lose too much of that 6'8" headroom when you meander out to the walls of the tent.
 Even though the Caddis is roomy, and offers thoughtful features, this simple tent can't compete with the R&D poured into the higher-end competitors.

 The roof is made almost completely of mesh, which allows trapped heat to escape overhead.
 It also gives you a full view of the night sky as you doze off to sleep without the tarp.
 There are windows on all sides, including the doors, so you can keep a breeze flowing through no matter what direction the wind is blowing.

 The large, Hobbit-style door unzips nearly 360 degrees, giving you plenty of room to get that blow-up air mattress inside without snagging it.
 There are four storage pockets spread evenly throughout the tent.
 So everyone can have a little place to store their things without reaching over their tent-mates.
 Caddis also includes a roomy gear loft that is easy to set up with the provided plastic hooks and loops.